joakimk/engine_experiment/README.md

     cd engines/base; rake spec:downstream

+Start a web server with only the public site (and it's dependencies):

+    ENGINES=public rails s

 When using turbux in vim you can set it to run rspec with **script/turbux_rspec** and it will run the spec within the correct engine.

 ## Thoughts on refactoring an app into this pattern